 The dual control wheels near the shutter and at the rear of the camera are easy to use.
 This combination is a big plus for shooting in manual mode: One wheel changes aperture, while the other changes shutter speed; and both are much quicker than a series of buttons or an on-screen menu.
 Using the manual focus is a breeze: You get a focus ring on the lens barrel plus a switch on the side of the lens for toggling between automatic and manual focus.
 When the camera is in Manual Zoom mode and you move the focus ring, this magnifies the center of the image, allowing you to check focus more easily.
 The mode dial has two spots for pre-programmed scene modes, and you can choose the scene from any of the 14 available.
 The FZ30K retains the Program Shift mode of

-): If you hold down the shutter button halfway while in Program mode, you can change the balance of aperture to shutter speed.
+its predecessor ): If you hold down the shutter button halfway while in Program mode, you can change the balance of aperture to shutter speed.
 In addition, the FZ30K provides a fully Automatic mode for point-and-shoot operation.

 The large body accommodates an impressively long 12X zoom, equivalent to a 35mm-to-420mm zoom on a 35mm camera—plenty long enough to peer close to distant action.
 The lens also includes an optical image stabilizer, which moves an element of the lens to keep images steady (other cameras include electronic image stabilization, which helps the camera compensate for movement after the image is taken; optical stabilization tends to be more effective).
 This worked extremely well, compensating for camera shake on longer exposures and when I used the zoom.
 It’s no substitute for a tripod, but it does keep images sharp.